-The U.S. Office of Management and Budget (OMB) establishes uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities, as described in 2 C.F.R.
-200.101 (Applicability).
+The U.S. Office of Management and Budget (OMB), in 2 C.F.R.
+Part 200, establishes uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities, as described in 2 C.F.R.
+200.101.
 Federal awarding agencies must not impose additional or inconsistent requirements, except as provided in 2 C.F.R.
-200.102 (Exceptions) and 200.210 (Information contained in a federal award), or unless specifically required by federal statute, regulation, or Executive Order.
+200.102 and 200.211, or unless specifically required by federal statute, regulation, or Executive Order.
 2 C.F.R.
 200.100(a)(1)

 The non-federal entity is responsible for complying with all requirements of the federal award.
 For all federal awards, this includes the provisions of the Federal Funding Accountability and Transparency Act (FFATA), which includes requirements on executive compensation, and also requirements implementing the Act for the non-federal entity at 2 C.F.R.
-Part 25 Financial Assistance Use of Universal Identifier and Central Contractor Registration and 2 C.F.R.
-Part 170 Reporting Subaward and Executive Compensation Information.
-[See also statutory requirements for whistleblower protections at 10 U.S.C.
+Part 25 and 2 C.F.R.
+Part 170.
+See also statutory requirements for whistleblower protections at 10 U.S.C.
 2409, 41 U.S.C.
 4712, and 10 U.S.C.
 2324, 41 U.S.C.
-4304 and 4310] 2 C.F.R.
+4304 and 4310.
+2 C.F.R.
 200.300(b)

-"Non-federal entity" means a state, local government, Indian tribe, institution of higher education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient.
+"Non-federal entity" (NFE) means a state, local government, Indian tribe, institution of higher education (IHE), or nonprofit organization that carries out a federal award as a recipient or subrecipient.
 2 C.F.R.
-200.69
+200.1

 - Identification, in its accounts, of all federal awards received and expended and the federal programs under which they were received.
-Federal program and federal award identification must include, as applicable, the Catalog of Federal Domestic Assistance (CFDA) title and number, federal award identification number and year, name of the federal agency, and name of the pass-through entity, if any.
+Federal program and federal award identification must include, as applicable, the Assistance Listings title and number, federal award identification number and year, name of the federal agency, and name of the pass-through entity, if any.

 - Records that identify adequately the source and application of funds for federally funded activities.
 These records must contain information pertaining to federal awards, authorizations, obligations, unobligated balances, assets, expenditures, income, and interest and be supported by source documentation.

 - Effective control over, and accountability for, all funds, property, and other assets.
 The non-federal entity must adequately safeguard all assets and assure that they are used solely for authorized purposes.
-[See 2 C.F.R.
-200.303 (Internal controls)]
+See 2 C.F.R.
+200.303.

 - Comparison of expenditures with budget amounts for each federal award.

 - Written procedures for determining the allowability of costs in accordance with 2 C.F.R.
-Part 200, Subpart E—(Cost principles of this part and the terms and conditions of the federal award).
+Part 200, Subpart E and the terms and conditions of the federal award.

 2 C.F.R.
 200.302